-This module teaches the fundamental ideas behind the object-oriented approach to programming through the widely-used Java programming language.
+This module teaches the fundamental ideas behind the object-oriented approach to programming through the widely used Java programming language.
 Concentrating on aspects of Java that best demonstrate object-oriented principles and good practice, you’ll gain a solid basis for further study of the Java language and object-oriented software development.
-Some experience in writing computer programmes is essential.
+Some experience in writing computer programs is essential.

 What you will study

-In the Object-oriented view of software, programs are considered to be collections of objects that interact by sending messages to one another and reacting to the answers to those messages.
+In the Object-oriented view of software, programs are considered to be collections of objects that interact using each other’s methods and their results.
 These ideas are at the forefront of modern software development.

 Throughout the module you will use BlueJ, an integrated development environment (IDE) specifically developed for teaching and learning object-oriented programming.
 BlueJ is used worldwide and is easy to use.
 It places special emphasis on visualisation and interaction techniques to provide a highly interactive environment that encourages experimentation and exploration.

 The module takes an ‘objects first’ approach to teaching; you start seeing and interacting with objects right from the very start.
 This is achieved using BlueJ features that allow you to learn principles about construction and method calling.

 You’ll soon start using Java code and syntax to edit provided practical examples, such as a ticket-machine, a digital clock, and a program that draws simple graphics.
 Initially, you’ll be expected to add minor functionality to the provided projects, and experiment with their facilities.